knetikmedia/knetikcloud-csharp-net20-client/docs/MessagingApi.md

 <a name="sendtemplatedemail"></a>
 # **SendTemplatedEmail**
-> void SendTemplatedEmail (ModelTemplateEmailResource messageResource)
+> void SendTemplatedEmail (TemplateEmailResource messageResource)

 Send a templated email to one or more users